No godmodding. Seriously, don't break rules to make other characters do things or to win. It's not cool.

 Any changes to the Experience System when the site is in public opening must have at least a month of forewarning unless it is specifically to fix a very specific issue.
 In that case, a public post will be made a week in advance in a public forum so that members can give feedback on the solution and everything is transparent.
 The entire site can very easily fall apart if the experience system is fucked with, so changes are not to be taken lightly at all.
 Experience changes are not 'staff business' or 'admin business', it's site business because it has ramifications for everyone.

 Admin Veto.
 Simply put, I'm giving myself the right to escalate to permanent bans people that I know who did some really heinous shit on previous sites.
 For the guy who posts his dick on every discord he goes on, I reserve the right to boot before he gets the opportunity.
 I really don't want to see it again, and none of you want to see it either trust me.
 This requires some trust in me, but quite frankly if you're not willing to give me enough trust to prevent discord from being spammed with dick pics I got nothing for you.
+This also extends to really heinous stuff like death threats, doxxing, etc. that are bad enough to ban on a first offense.

 Suggestions/Critiques go in the Suggestions and Discussion board.
 This is so the issues and the answers are all public, so the same answers do not need to be written down multiple times.
 If you have a problem with a system or the way that something was handled, you are more than free to post your issues with it alongside an alternative solution.
 That's the key here, alternative solution.
 'You're bad and you should feel bad' is not constructive feedback, but 'You did this bad and here's how you could do it less bad next time' is exceptional.